MrRazamataz/StanBan/README.md

   * A ban is added
   * Message sent in chat
   * If you have commands to be run enabled in config, they will be run
-  * Their username is added to `banned.txt` for use later with the `/unbanallstans` command
+  * Their username is added to `banned.txt` for use later with the `/unbanallstans` command if you would like

 ### Permissions: